RussiaOfficial Name: Russian Federation

 Travel & Transportation

 Avoid excessive speed and, if possible, do not drive at night, particularly outside of major cities.
-In rural areas, it is not uncommon to find livestock crossing roadways at any given time.
+In rural areas, it is common to find livestock crossing roadways.
 Construction sites or stranded vehicles are often unmarked by flares or other warning signals.
 Sometimes cars have only one working headlight and many cars lack taillights.
 Bicycles seldom have lights or reflectors.
 Due to these road conditions, be prepared for sudden stops at any time.
 Learn about your route from an auto club, guidebook, or government tourist office.
 Some routes have heavy truck and bus traffic, while others have poor or nonexistent shoulders; many are one-way or do not permit left turns.
 In addition, some of the newer roads have very few restaurants, motels, gas stations, or auto repair shops along their routes.
 For your safety, have your vehicle serviced and in optimum condition before you travel.
 It is also wise to bring an extra fan belt, fuses, and other spare parts.
 In the Russian Far East most vehicles are right-side drive, affording the drivers limited visibility on two-lane roads.

 Temporary visitors to Russia may drive for up to 60 days with a valid U.S. driver's license and a notarized Russian translation.
 Tourists may also use International Driving Permits issued by the American Automobile Association or the American Automobile Touring Alliance to drive in Russia.
 Russian law requires foreigners on business or employment visas or with permanent residence status to have a Russian driver's license.
 In order to obtain this license one has to take the appropriate exams in Russian.
 Travelers may not use a U.S. driver's license in place of a Russian license.
 Travelers without a valid license are often subject to prolonged stops by police.